pluginverse/ultimate-posts-widget/readme.txt

 == Changelog ==

 = 2.2.1 =
-* Tested up to WordPress 5.9.2
+* Tested up to WordPress 6.0
+* Tested with PHP 8.1

 = 2.2.0 =
 * Tested up to WordPress 5.7.1